DNin01/Scratch-projects/FAQ.md

 ### Can I use your work in my projects?

 Absolutely!
 Everything I made in here is under a [Creative Commons Attribution ShareAlike 2.0 license](https://creativecommons.org/licenses/by-sa/2.0/legalcode), which, by the way, is the same license user-generated content shared to Scratch use.
-You just give credit, share your work under the same license, and you're good!
+You just give credit to me and everyone else whose work I used, share your work under the same license, and you're good!
 Check the [README](https://github.com/DNin01/Scratch-projects/blob/main/README.md#license-and-giving-credit) for more info.

 ### I have another question.